Sep10l/quakemonitor/README.md

 # Dependencies
   - You need to use the git bash, clone paho.mqtt repository, then build with CMake the ssl version of it, and put the dll's in the Debug and Release Folders.
   - OpenSSH, libcurl, paho.mqtt, Qt

+# Extra
+  - distributing, modifying or changing source code is prohibited